 - Article I, Sections 9 and 10 protect free enterprise and freedom of choice, and they prohibit states from taxing each other's production.

 - Amendment IV prohibits unreasonable government searches and seizures, thereby protecting private property.

 - Amendment V protects the ownership of private property.

 - Amendment XIV prohibits the government from taking property without due process of law.

-- Amendments IX and X limits the government's power to those specifically outlined in Constitution.
-All other powers not mentioned are conferred to the people.
+- Amendments IX and X limit the government's powers to those specifically outlined in the Constitution.
+All powers not mentioned are conferred to the people.

 - Fascism is an economic system in which the government controls four factors of a country’s production.

 - Fascism was a direct result of World War I and the Great Depression.

 - Fascist regimes have seven common characteristics: usurpation, nationalism, militarism, a father figure, mass appeal, government surveillance, and prosecution.